-Dr Axel Bruns is an Associate Professor in the Creative Industries Faculty at Queensland University of Technology in Brisbane, Australia.
-He is a Chief Investigator in the ARC Centre of Excellence for Creative Industries and Innovation (CCi), and has been a Senior Researcher in the Smart Services Cooperative Research Centre.
+Dr Axel Bruns is an ARC Future Fellow and Professor in the Digital Media Research Centre at Queensland University of Technology in Brisbane, Australia.
+He was a Chief Investigator in the ARC Centre of Excellence for Creative Industries and Innovation (CCi), and a Senior Researcher in the Smart Services Cooperative Research Centre.

-Bruns is the author of Blogs, Wikipedia, Second Life and Beyond: From Production to Produsage (2008) and Gatewatching: Collaborative Online News Production (2005), and the editor of Uses of Blogs with Joanne Jacobs (2006; all released by Peter Lang, New York).
+Bruns is the author of Blogs, Wikipedia, Second Life and Beyond: From Production to Produsage (2008) and Gatewatching: Collaborative Online News Production (2005), and the editor of The Routledge Companion to Social Media and Politics (2016), Twitter and Society (2014), A Companion to New Media Dynamics (2013), and Uses of Blogs (2006).

-Bruns's research interests are in produsage (or collaborative user-led content development), social media mapping, blogging, citizen journalism, online publishing, virtual communities, creative industries, creative hypertext writing, and popular music studies.
+Bruns's research interests are in social media analytics, 'big social data' research, news and journalism studies, produsage (or collaborative user-led content development), social media mapping, blogging, citizen journalism, online publishing, and online communities.
 He has published a variety of articles in these fields, many of which can be found at snurb.info and Produsage.org.
-He also contributes to the Mapping Online Publics blog on social media mapping, with Jean Burgess, and the Gatewatching.org group blog with Jason Wilson and Barry Saunders, and tweets as @snurb_dot_info.
+He also contributes to the Mapping Online Publics blog on social media mapping, with Jean Burgess, and the Social Media Research Group Website; he tweets as @snurb_dot_info.

 In 1997, Bruns was a co-founder of the premier online academic publisher M/C - Media and Culture, which publishes M/C Journal and M/C Reviews, and he continues to serve as M/C's General Editor.
 In 2000, he co-founded dotlit: The Online Journal of Creative Writing with Donna Lee Brien and Philip Neilsen from QUT's Creative Writing and Cultural Studies discipline.
-He also serves on the editorial advisory boards of the journals New Media & Society, Information, Communication, and Society, the International Journal of Virtual and Personal Learning Environments, and the Journal of Virtual Worlds Research.
+He also serves on the editorial advisory boards of the journals New Media & Society, Information, Communication, and Society, Social Media + Society, Digital Journalism, the Journalism & Mass Communication Quarterly, the Journal of Media Innovations, the International Journal of Virtual and Personal Learning Environments, and the Journal of Virtual Worlds Research.